yoasyo25/ruby-submissions/1710-b/1module/enigma/anna_nico.md

 Expectations:

-- [ ] Applies appropriate attribute encapsulation
+- [x] Applies appropriate attribute encapsulation
-- [ ] Developer creates instance and local variables appropriately
+- [x] Developer creates instance and local variables appropriately
-- [ ] Naming follows convention (is idiomatic)
+- [x] Naming follows convention (is idiomatic)
-- [ ] Ruby methods used are logical and readable
+- [x] Ruby methods used are logical and readable
-- [ ] Developer implements appropriate enumerable methods (#each is used sparingly)
+- [x] Developer implements appropriate enumerable methods (#each is used sparingly)
-- [ ] Code is indented properly
+- [x] Code is indented properly
-- [ ] Code does not exceed 80 characters per line
+- [x] Code does not exceed 80 characters per line

-* 4: Above expectations
 * 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations

 ### 2. Breaking Logic into Components

 Expectations:

-- [ ] Code is effectively broken into methods & classes
+- [x] Code is effectively broken into methods & classes
-- [ ] Developer writes methods less than 8 lines
+- [x] Developer writes methods less than 8 lines
 - [ ] No more than 3 methods break the principle of SRP

-* 4: Above expectations
-* 3: Meets expectations
-* 2: Below expectations
+* 2: Below expectations (high 2)
-* 1: Well-below expectations

 ### 3. Test-Driven Development